 You get Skill Feats at even-numbered levels, giving you a total of 10 Skill Feats (and maybe another from your Background) by 20th level.
 Generally you want to invest these feats in the same skills which you are choosing to maximize, though in some cases you may want to grab feats from skills which don’t require that you be more than Trained.

-(Dex): Surprisingly important because it's used for maneuvering while flying.
+because it’s used for maneuvering while flying.

 - : Being knocked prone while flying is an easy way to counter flying creatures, and enemies can do it just as easily to you as you can do it to them.
 Cat Fall will reduce the effective distance you’ve fallen, allowing you to take less damage from a fall.
 However, the effects of Cat Fall scale based on your Proficiency level, so it may not be worth the skill feat unless you plan to increase your proficiency in Acrobatics.

-(Int): Essential, and you get it for free.
+(Int): Essential, and you get it

 - : If you can make Detect Magic free, you should cast it frequently any time that there’s even a remote chance that you’ll encounter magic.
 You’re going to maximize Arcana anyway, so this will get better as you gain levels.
 Of course, Detect Magic is a Cantrip which you could get by several means, and normal Cantrip scaling will be faster than waiting to become Legendary in Arcana.